alix-tz/escriptorium-documentation/docs/terminology.md

 The edition panels refer to the panels (5) available in the edition page.
 This page is accessed via the following URL: `{base_url}/document/{doc_id}/part/{part_id}/edit/` (where `base_url` is the URL of the server where the application is deployed, `doc_id` the id of your document, and `part_id` the id of the document part being edited).

-There are multiples wats to access the edition page, for example:
+There are multiples was to access the edition page, for example:

 - from the document dashboard, by clicking on `Edit last updated Element`,
 - from a document's Images page, by clicking on the "Edit" button on one of the thumbnails.